ShwetaKiranTotla/RISCV_FPGA/README.md

 # Shakti
 The board used is Xilinx Arty 7 100T (Parashu)
-##Resources
+## Resources
 Has documents which can be referred to for pin mapping, register addresses, etc.
 ## LED GPIO
 This code blinks all the on board LEDs.
+Code location Shakti/LED_GPIO/led_trial/led_trial.c
 ## UART
 Sends and receives charaters using on board UART modules.
 UART0 is connected to JTAG and reception/transmission can be done either by a C code or by directly writing/reading values from an address using GDB.